skrusche63/spark-arules/README.md

 * **Support**: The percentage of transactions of the database where the rules occurs.

-* ** Confidence**: The support of the rule divided by the support of its *antecedent*.
+* **Confidence**: The support of the rule divided by the support of its *antecedent*.

 The goal of association rule mining then is to discover all rules that have a support and confidence that is higher to user-defined thresholds
 *minimum support* and *minimum confidence*.
 The challenge is choose the right thresholds with respect to the considered transaction database.

 This is a major problem, as one usually has limited resources for analyzing the mining results, and fine tuning of the thresholds is time-consuming job:

-* Thresholds are set too high: This generates too few results and valuable information may be omitted.
+*Thresholds are set too high*:
+This generates too few results and valuable information may be omitted.

-* Thresholds are set too low: This can generate a huge amount of results, and the mining task may become very slow.
+*Thresholds are set too low*:
+This can generate a huge amount of results, and the mining task may become very slow.